hashicorp/terraform-provider-azurerm/website/docs/r/virtual_network_gateway.html.markdown

 * `ip_configuration_name` - (Required) The name of the IP configuration of this Virtual Network Gateway (as you defined in the`ip_configuration`).

 * `apipa_addresses` - (Optional) A list of Azure custom APIPA addresses assigned to the BGP peer of the Virtual Network Gateway.

-The valid range for the Azure reserved APIPA address is from "169.254.21.0" to "169.254.22.255".
+~> **Note:** The valid range for the reserved APIPA address in Azure Public is from "169.254.21.0" to "169.254.22.255".

 ---